Data protection must be boardroom priority

-So said Danie Marais, director of software development at Redstor, addressing the ITWeb Cloud, Data Centre & DevOps Summit, held at The Forum in Bryanston yesterday.
+So said Danie Marais, director of software development at Redstor, a Data Management Solution provider, addressing the ITWeb Cloud, Data Centre & DevOps Summit, held at The Forum in Bryanston yesterday.

 In his talk – “How data protection can enrich your SaaS [software-as-as-service] strategies” – Marais emphasised that companies need to get serious about data protection.

 He said enterprises need to equip themselves with tools and solutions to protect data, which will help minimise costs.
 “In order to do that, we need to change our thinking about data.”

 Marais warned that SaaS providers are always keen to talk about the cost and efficiency benefits a move to the cloud can deliver, but they tend to be much less vocal about the potential impact on compliance and data protection.

 He cautioned that without the right safeguards in place, moving to SaaS solutions can put compliance and business continuity at risk, all while costing more than expected.

 Marais said data is no longer the new oil but rather is now equivalent to water.
 Data is extremely important and valuable, therefore it makes sense to compare it to oil; however, he believes the comparison to water is more apt.